-The following is an excerpt from our new book The God of End-Times Mysticism:
+The following is an excerpt from our free e-book The God of End-Time Mysticism:

 Two of the fundamental principles of modern psychology are self-esteem and unconditional love.

 These are blatant denials of Bible Christianity and are a rejection of the God of the Bible and are thus a pursuit of a false god -- the very god of end-times apostasy.

 The doctrine of self-esteem was developed by the fathers of the psychological counseling movement and has spread throughout that field and beyond to every level of modern society.

 According to the doctrine of self-esteem, man must pursue his own self-love or self-confidence for the sake of psychological wholeness, and anything that damages self-esteem is wrong.
 The mystical path to the development of self-esteem is psychological counseling.
 Since absolute rules produce guilt in those who don’t live up to them, the pursuit of self-esteem emphasizes the need for “new rules which will allow us more freedom of movement and encourage us to accept ourselves just as we are” (E.S.
 Williams, The Dark Side of Christian Counselling, p.
 116).

 Atheist Abraham Maslow emphasized the need for self-esteem in books such as A Theory of Human Motivation (1943), Motivation and Personality (1954), and Toward a Psychology of Being (1955).
 He taught that a lack of self-esteem can lead to “neurotic trends.”
 Rejecting the doctrine of the Fall, he believed that man is basically good and there is “a positive, self-actualising force within each person that is struggling to assert itself” (Williams, The Dark Side, p.
 114).
 If it is “permitted to guide our life, we grow healthy, fruitful, and happy” (Motivation and Personality, 1970, p.
 122).